What is the Best Audio Codec for Online Video Streaming?

 2. AAC

 AAC has been upgraded several times.
-The latest version of the standard is HE-AAC.
-It is a closed source format but is probably the most widely used audio codec on the internet today.
-It is supported by most video streaming platforms.
+The latest version of the standard is High Efficiency Advanced Audio Coding (HE-AAC).
+It is a closed source format but is probably the most widely used audio codec for live streaming on the internet today.
+It is supported by most video streaming platforms

 3. WAV (LPCM)